Stroke patients who experience poor memory or impaired thinking may benefit from cognitive exercises.

 Here are some great cognitive training exercises:

 Card matching is a visual memory game that helps with recall and scanning.

 For this cognitive exercise, place a deck of cards face down, spacing them out on a table in front of you.
 Then, uncover two cards at a time.
 Try to find matching pairs.
 You cannot uncover more than two cards at a time.
 Each time you uncover a pair, you must return them to a face-down position.
 This challenges you to remember where different cards are.

 While designing your cognitive therapy regimen, it’s important to include activities that exercise your visual/spatial processing.
 This includes tasks that challenge you to identify visual differences and how they are positioned in a space.

 The What’s the Difference app is a great example.
 It challenges you to find one small difference between two otherwise identical pictures.
 You can use this app as part of your cognitive therapy regimen.

 3. Alphabetize Sentences

-You’ll work on analytical reasoning with this cognitive exercises.
-All you need is a pen and paper and some text, like this article!
+For analytical reasoning as a cognitive exercises, all you need is a pen and paper and some reading material.

 Take a sentence, and write it down.
 Then, re-write the words in alphabetical order.
 This sequencing is a therapeutic activity for the brain.